Jennifer Lopez’s First Makeup Product Is Going to Give You the “J.Lo Glow”

 VIDEO: Jennifer Lopez Confirms That This Year's Hottest Haircut Is Here to Stay

 Of course, the Internet hasn’t been able to keep quiet after learning the news.
 Fans began speculating whether or not the bronzer would be a part of a complete J.Lo makeup line or a one-off collaboration.
-Either way, considering that the star has been a one of L’Oreal Paris’ faces for years and her signature glow and long, windswept waves are two of the most-emulated beauty looks around the world, her own makeup line is a long time coming.
+Either way, considering she has been one of L’Oreal Paris’ faces for years and her signature glow and long, windswept waves are two of the most-emulated beauty looks around the world, a J.Lo makeup line is a long time coming.

-Sure, the release date for the bronzer is TBD, but who cares?!
-We’ll all finally be able to glow like J.Lo.